lowla/liblowladb/README.md

 ## License

-liblowladb is available under the Apache 2 license.
+liblowladb is available under the MIT license.
 See the LICENSE file for more info.